Accessibility and Serving Persons with Disabilities

 - How to interact with persons with disabilities who are accompanied by a service animal

-- What to do if a person with a disability is having difficulty in accessing The Career Foundation’s services.
+- What to do if a person with a disability is having difficulty accessing The Career Foundation’s services

-- AODA training will be mandatory for all workers and volunteers.
+AODA training is mandatory for all workers and volunteers.

-If a person with a disability is having difficulty accessing our services, we would like to be informed of the situation.
-By using any of the communication methods outlined in our Feedback Process below, please communicate with us to let us know what alternative methods of service would be more accessible.
-We will do our best to assist you.
+If a person with a disability is having difficulty accessing our services, please inform us of this situation by using any of the communication methods provided in our Feedback Process below.
+Let us know what alternative methods of service would be more accessible to you so that we can assist you better.

-Regardless of the method chosen, in order to appropriately respond to you, please provide all of your contact information including your name.
+Regardless of the method chosen, please provide contact information that includes your name.

-Any complaints received will be reviewed by a Director of Operations and immediate action will be taken to address the issue whenever practicable.
+Complaints received will be reviewed by the leadership team and immediate action will be taken to address the issue where practicable.
 Appropriate measures will be determined on a case by case basis.

-We aim to respond to all feedback by the end of the following business day.
+We aim to answer all feedback by the end of the following business day.

 This policy and other documents related to how The Career Foundation provides services to persons with disabilities will be made available upon request, and may be made available in an alternative, mutually agreeable format upon request whenever practicable.
 Accessible formats to the extent possible of other documents that we provide to the public can also be made available, upon request.

 If a person with a disability asks for a document in a different format, we may want to discuss what options they have available to them and then agree on the format we will provide.